Can’t decide which wine is right for you or need help with your order? Please call so we can help

 The Amarone della Valpolicella DOCG classification accounts for about 25% of Valpolicella production.
 Amarone is produced from a similar blend of grapes though Molinara is not permitted.
-In this '3 Cru Amarone' with 80% Corvinone and Corvina, 10% Rondinella and 10% Barbera, grapes are selected from Guerrieri Rizzardi's three recognised single vineyards - Calcarole, Rovereti and Pojega which is the vineyard whose grapes are also in our Valpolicella.
-Calcarole is Guerrieri Rizzardi's top Amarone and was not made in 2012 which is lucky for us as the grapes were instead diverted to this 3 Cru Amarone and bring weight and elegance to the wine.
+In this '3 Cru Amarone' the vintage mix is 39% Corvina, 30% Corvinone, 19% Rondinella, 7% Barbera & 5% Sangiovese, and the grapes are selected from Guerrieri Rizzardi's three recognised single vineyards - Calcarole, Rovereti and Pojega which is the vineyard whose grapes are also in my Valpolicella Ripasso.
+Calcarole is Guerrieri Rizzardi's number one Amarone but it was not produced in 2014, its grapes instead used to add weight and elegance to this wine.

-The producer suggests consuming this wine with rib of beef, venison, pheasant and with the cheeses, Pecorino Vecchio and mature Cimbro.
+The producer suggests consuming this wine with "richly flavoured food like rib of beef, venison, pheasant.
+Cheeses such as mature Cimbro, Pecorino Vecchio and mature cheddar".
 It would work well with slightly sweet dishes, most other cheeses including Parmesan and Gorgonzola, cured meats, robust pasta dishes, Risotto all’amarone, dishes flavoured with balsamic vinegar, braised beef, lamb, strong-flavoured meats like wild boar, ox or veal cheek and oxtail, Wagyu beef etc

 "Aromatic with ripe dark berried fruit alongside sweet spice leading to a palate that is full-bodied but not heavy.
 The fruit carries through with ripe dark berries, sweet raisin and subtle oak,.
 Well structured and maintaining good freshness; decant an hour before serving."

 "Supple yet rich with dried black fruit and plum embracing a grainy tannic core."